MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Skype/SfbOnline/audio-conferencing-in-office-365/start-an-audio-conference-over-the-phone-without-a-pin.md

 > [!Note]
 > Pour plus d’informations sur le démarrage d’une audioconférence sans code confidentiel dans Microsoft Teams, voir [Démarrer une audioconférence par téléphone sans code confidentiel dans Microsoft Teams](/MicrosoftTeams/start-an-audio-conference-over-the-phone-without-a-pin-in-teams).

-Il peut être frustrant pour des utilisateurs qui composent le numéro de téléphone d’une réunion d’être conservés dans la salle d’attente de la réunion, car l’organisateur de la réunion Skype entreprise n’a pas encore commencé la réunion.
+Il peut être frustrant pour des utilisateurs se composant d’un numéro de téléphone d’être placés dans la salle d’accueil de la réunion, car l’organisateur de la réunion Skype Entreprise n’a pas commencé la réunion.

 If a meeting organizer calls in to the meeting, by default, a PIN is required to start a meeting.
 You can set it up so that anyone can dial in to a meeting and not be prompted for a PIN to start the meeting.
 You can use the Skype for Business admin center to enable or disable this setting for a single user.